 Course (Core) Requirements Brief Description Points/Due Date Approximate Weight Examinations/Tests Two tests consisting of multiple item types (e.g., multiple choice, true/false, short answer, and essay) will be administered to assess understanding of course content.
 The tests treat reading assignments, class activities, lecture content and audio-visuals materials used.
-50 % Mini-Case Study The mini-case study is a profile of an individual student's literacy development.
+Week of Mid-term And Finals 40 % Mini-Case Study The mini-case study is a profile of an individual student's literacy development.
 The case study contains an analysis and interpretation of the qualitative and quantitative data collected using informal assessment devices (e.g., an informal reading inventory).
-The written report will include intervention strategies addressing the NILS/CCSS. minimum of 20% Article Review The article must have been published in a professional reading journal (e.g., The Reading Teacher, Journal of Adolescent and Adult Literacy or the Illinois Reading 10 %

-Council Journal) and the topic should relate to diagnostic/prescriptive reading instruction.
+The written report will include intervention strategies addressing the NILS/CCSS.
+To be determined when a school is located to partner with but before practicum minimum of 40% Article Review The article must have been published in a professional reading journal (e.g., The Reading Teacher, Journal of Adolescent and Adult Literacy or the Illinois Reading Council Journal) and the topic should relate to diagnostic/ prescriptive reading instruction.
 The typed review is to include the author(s) key points, their application to the course content and the student's critical evaluation of the information.
-Class Participation Class attendance and participation are expected in the course.
+Sept.
+20 5 % Class Participation Class attendance and participation are expected in the course.
 The teacher candidate will be present during class meetings, contribute to discussions, actively engage in projects/activities, and support his/her peers in the learning process.
+On-Going 10%

-5-10% Optional assignments/projects Other items/adjustments of percentages at teacher discretion and/or student need.
-Optional assignments/projects will address the NILS/CCSS. • Technology Project (e.g., Reading Website Exploration) • Language Experience Project • Book Talks (e.g., Award Winning, Historical and/or Multicultural Books) • Current Events • Plan for Differentiated Instruction (i.e., a week in length) • Pertinent Readings/Video 10% Graduate Student: Students receiving graduate credit must meet graduate level requirements for this class.
+Optional assignments/projects Other items/adjustments of percentages at teacher discretion and/or student need.
+Optional assignments/projects will address the NILS/CCSS.
+Technology Project (e.g., Reading Website Exploration) Language Experience Project Book Talks (e.g., Award Winning, Historical and/or Multicultural Books) Current Events Plan for Differentiated Instruction (i.e., a week in length) Pertinent Readings/Video TBA 5% Graduate Student: Students receiving graduate credit must meet graduate level requirements for this class.
 An expanded assignment/additional assignment is required in order to receive graduate credit in this course.
 One option would be to expand the mini-case study by completing two additional assessments and two additional recommendations for instruction.
 The nature of this assignment may vary and will be determined after consultation between the individual student and the instructor.
 To be determined